cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 The following features are affected when activating symbolic labels:

-* List iteration loops: the number of instructions used to create a list iteration loop code is increased by two.
+* List iteration loops: if the `null-couner-is-noop` is set to false, the number of instructions used to create a list iteration loop code is increased by two.
 * Stackless function calls: instruction setting up a function return address cannot be hoisted.
 * Recursive function calls: the size and execution time of a recursive function call are increased by one.
 * Regular internal array element access (inlined array access is not affected):